-PETIT LARCENY: A female subject reported that several items had been stolen from her vehicle parked on South Ninth Street.
+PETIT LARCENY: A male subject reported that a license plate had been stolen from his vehicle parked on West View Avenue.

-SHOPLIFTING: Sgt.
-T.A.
-Gray and Ptlm.
-B.E.
-Grimm responded to Kroger's on Stafford Drive in reference to a shoplifter.
-Store security reported that a female subject had taken five items and attempted to leave without paying.
-Brenda Tapp, 28, of Princeton, was cited.
+SHOPLIFTING (SECOND OFFENSE): Ptlm.
+R.S.
+Gibson responded to Kroger's on Stafford Drive in reference to a shoplifter.
+Store management advised that a male subject had taken several meat products from shelves and concealed them to leave without paying.
+The officer spoke with the male subject who allegedly advised, "I was just being stupid."
+Henry Stacey, 48, of Princeton, was cited.